NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Total (a.k.a.
 Over/Under) Bets

-Betting on NFL point spreads and moneylines involves betting on some part of the outcome, but NFL total betting, which is also known as NFL over/under betting, involves betting on how many points are scored regardless of the outcome.
+Betting on NFL point spreads and moneylines involves betting on some part of the outcome, but NFL total betting involves betting on how many points are scored regardless of the outcome.

 Most NFL totals are in the 40s or low 50s, though totals can sometimes fall below 40 or above 55, depending on the teams involved in the matchup or other factors like weather or injuries.